How Do You Unlock a Car Door Without a Key?

 The good news is that there are several options available to you.
 Some can be attempted yourself; others are best left to a professional.

-One important exception: if a child or animal is trapped inside a locked car - particularly in warm weather - this is a life-threatening emergency.
-Call 999 immediately and do not wait.
+One critical exception: if a child or animal is trapped inside a locked car - particularly in warm weather - this is a life-threatening emergency.
+Call 999 immediately.
+Do not wait for a locksmith.

 If the boot is open and you can reach into the cabin, you may be able to pull the internal door release or manually unlock the doors from inside.
 This is the simplest solution and costs nothing.

-These techniques can work in certain situations but carry a genuine risk of damaging your car’s door seals, weather stripping, or paintwork.
-Proceed carefully, and stop if you’re not confident.
+These techniques can work in certain situations but carry a genuine risk of damaging your car’s door seals, weather stripping, electronic wiring, or paintwork.
+On modern vehicles (broadly 2010 onwards), the risks substantially outweigh the benefits.

 - Straighten a wire coat hanger, leaving a small hook at one end